NephriteLabs/NephriteLabs/README.md

 I've worked on data transformation and cleaning, imported datasets into code, learned to make API requests in Python, and how to work with different data formats, such as JSON and CSV.
 Also, there's been quite a lot of SQL, advanced Excel features, and dashboarding tools such as Power BI and Tableau.

-Please see the repository with my portfolio projects [here](https://github.com/NephriteLabs/Portfolio).
+Please see the repository with my portfolio of data projects [here](https://github.com/NephriteLabs/Portfolio).

 Additionally, I'm currently tackling ML, having basic experience with scikit-learn, and I plan to explore PyTorch and TensorFlow libraries later.
 Big Data, NoSQL, and ML are all areas I'm interested in and aim to develop my skills in going further.